razorpay/blade/packages/blade/src/components/Amount/_decisions/decisions.md

 # Amount <!-- omit in toc -->

-A amount component is a UI element that displays and formal various currency values in a specified format.
+Amount component is a UI element that displays and formats various currency values in a specified format.

 <img  src="./amount-thumbnail.png"  width="380" />